MinhKhangTran/next-mongo-vok-app/README.md

 # Milestones

 1. Start a new Next js App using typescript
+   - create tsconfig.json
+   - add baseUrl and no relative paths
    - Create a Layout with Navigation to navigate through pages
    - create relevant pages
      - /